AENykorak/SEG2105_Assignment5/README.md

 To test or edit the program download Android Studio and open the repository file SImple_Calculator as a project.
 This will allow you to see the code for the program.
 To run it, under AVD manager, use Nexus S API 30 as a virtual device and run the app.
-* Under the source files for the program layout\activity_main.xml is the layout code for the portrait, or Normal mode, and layout-lan\activity_main.xml is the layout for the landscape, or Scientific mode.These two files control the general layout and aesthetics for the calculator.
+* Under the source files for the program layout\activity_main.xml is the layout code for the portrait, or Normal mode, and layout-land\activity_main.xml is the layout for the landscape, or Scientific mode.These two files control the general layout and aesthetics for the calculator.
 * The MainActivity.java file is the code for the operation of the calculator.
 It holds the running and helper methods that allow it to function.
 Any additional features should be implimented here.
 * Lastley, the AndroidManifest.xml file is what controls the general operation of the app.
 This is where the orientation feature was implimented to function off the sensor within the phone.